 Right on, Kile.
 Next time someone asks me how I became a writer, I’ll tell them it’s because I sweated the small stuff that sets me apart from a thousand wannabe writers.

 Again, I admit the kernel of truth.
-Keep your sights on the things that really matter: your family, your health, your marriage, and salted caramel ice cream.
+Keep your sights on the things that really matter: your family, your health, and salted caramel ice cream.
 Don’t have a coronary because some jerk cut you off in traffic.